Hendra virus factsheet

 Pteropid bats (flying foxes) are the natural reservoir of the virus and do not develop clinical disease.

-Research suggests that one of the highest transmission risks is contact with bat urine when horses feed or water in areas frequented by bats.
+Research suggests that one of the highest transmission risks is contamination of horses feed or water with the urine from infected bats.
 Black flying foxes and Spectacled flying foxes have been linked to previous Hendra outbreaks.
 However, there is still evidence of the virus in local Pteropid bat species (i.e. Grey-headed flying foxes).

 How is the virus spread?